surge-synthesizer/surge-synthesizer.github.io/accessibility.md

 - Use Keyboard Shortcuts - enables additional keyboard shortcuts to switch and save patches, adjust parameters and more.
 - Shift + F10 and Edit Parameter Value Shortcuts>Follow Keyboard Focus - this allows you to bring up context menus on the focused control with Shift+F10.
 - Send Additional Accessibility Announcements - makes Surge speak additional messages when you change patches or wavetables, add or remove a patch from favorites and use the Undo/Redo features.
-- Add SubMenus to Modulation Menu Items - This makes accessing options to Mute, Edit and Clear modulations easier with a Screen Reader
+- Add SubMenus to Modulation Menu Items - This makes accessing options to Mute, Edit and Clear modulations easier with a Screen Reader.
 - announce patch browser (Windows workaround) - this makes the patch search results list accessible on Windows by speaking the selected patch with SAPI to work around a bug on Windows.
 This option is not present on Mac OS where the patch list is spoken correctly by VoiceOver.